-Terrance McGuire currently serves as a member of the Ironwood board of directors and, upon the completion of the separation, will step down from the Ironwood board and will join our board of directors.
+Terrance McGuire has served as a member of our board of directors since the completion of the separation.
 Mr. McGuire was a co-founder and is currently a general partner of Polaris Partners.
-Prior to starting Polaris Partners in 1996, Mr. McGuire spent seven years at Burr, Egan, Deleage & Co., investing in early stage medical and information technology companies.
-In addition to the Ironwood board, he serves on the board of directors of Arsanis, Inc. and Pulmatrix, Inc. and several private companies.
-Previously, he served on the boards of Acceleron Pharma, Inc., Akamai Technologies, Inc., Aspect Medical Systems, Inc., Cubist Pharmaceuticals, Inc., deCODE genetics, Inc., Trevena, Inc. and various private companies.
+Prior to founding Polaris Partners in 1996, Mr. McGuire spent seven years at Burr, Egan, Deleage & Co., investing in early stage medical and information technology companies.
+Mr. McGuire currently serves on the board of directors of Arsanis, Inc. and Pulmatrix, Inc. and several private companies.
+Previously, he served on the boards of Ironwood, Acceleron Pharma, Inc., Akamai Technologies, Inc., Aspect

-Mr. McGuire is the former chairman of the National Venture Capital Association, which represents ninety percent of the venture capitalists in the U.S., chairman of the board of the Thayer School of Engineering at Dartmouth College, and a member of the boards of The David H. Koch Institute for Integrative Cancer Research at the Massachusetts Institute of Technology and The Arthur Rock Center for Entrepreneurship at Harvard Business School.
+Medical Systems, Inc., Cubist Pharmaceuticals, Inc., deCODE genetics, Inc., Trevena, Inc. and various private companies.
+Mr. McGuire is the former chairman of the National Venture Capital Association, which represents 90% of the venture capitalists in the U.S., chairman of the board of the Thayer School of Engineering at Dartmouth College, and a member of the boards of The David H. Koch Institute for Integrative Cancer Research at the Massachusetts Institute of Technology and The Arthur Rock Center for Entrepreneurship at Harvard Business School.
 Mr. McGuire earned a B.S. in physics and economics from Hobart College, an M.S. in engineering from The Thayer School at Dartmouth College, and an M.B.A from Harvard Business School.

 Mr. McGuire brings to our board extensive experience as a venture capitalist focused on the biotechnology industry, as well as many years of experience as a director of biotechnology companies guiding them in the execution of their corporate strategy and objectives.

-Michael Mendelsohn will serve as a member of our board of directors upon completion of this separation.
-Dr. Mendelsohn has been the executive chairman and president of Cardurion Pharmaceuticals since May 2016 and is the president of the Mendelsohn Consulting Group LLC, which he formed September 4, 2013.
-Since April, 2015, Dr. Mendelsohn has been a senior advisor and consultant to the chief medical and scientific officer of Takeda Pharmaceutical Co.
+Michael Mendelsohn has served as a member of our board of directors since the completion of the separation.
+Dr. Mendelsohn has been the executive chairman and president of Cardurion Pharmaceuticals since May 2016 and is the president of the Mendelsohn Consulting Group LLC, which he formed in September 2013.
+Since April 2015, Dr. Mendelsohn has been a senior advisor and consultant to the chief medical and scientific officer of Takeda Pharmaceutical Co.
 Ltd. and, since December, 2014, has served as senior advisor and consultant and a member of the pharmaceuticals advisor committee for the chief scientific officer and president of R&D at Ironwood.
-Dr. Mendelsohn was previously on the board of directors of Regado Biosciences Inc. from November 2013 through May 2015.
 From May 2014 until July 2017, Dr. Mendelsohn was a venture partner for SV Health Investors.
 Prior to that, Dr. Mendelsohn was the senior vice president and global head of cardiovascular research at Merck Research Laboratories from June 2010 to November 2013.
-Between 1993 and 2010, Dr. Mendelsohn served in various roles at Tufts Medical Center and Tufts University School of Medicine, including as founder and executive director of the Molecular Cardiology Research Institute and as chief scientific officer from 2008 to 2010.
+From 1993 to 2010, Dr. Mendelsohn served in various roles at Tufts Medical Center and Tufts University School of Medicine, including as founder and executive director of the Molecular Cardiology Research Institute and as chief scientific officer from 2008 to 2010.
 Previously, Dr. Mendelsohn was a member of the cardiovascular faculty at Brigham and Women's Hospital and Harvard Medical School.
-Dr. Mendelsohn serves as a director of Foghorn Therapeutics, Inc.
+Dr. Mendelsohn serves as a director of Foghorn Therapeutics, Inc. and previously served on the board of directors of Regado Biosciences Inc. from November 2013 to May 2015.
 Dr. Mendelsohn received a B.A. in chemistry and English from Amherst College and a M.D. from Harvard Medical School.

 Dr. Mendelsohn brings extensive experience to our board of directors as a clinician and scientist, along with his insights as a consultant to lead researchers for multinational biopharmaceutical companies.